ember-learn/ember-blog/source/2019-07-26-the-ember-times-issue-108.md

 This week:

-Sentry error reporting for Ember.js 📈,
+learn how to use Sentry to track production errors 📈,

 ---